Terrell Owens: Allen Wranglers

 On November 2, 2011, the Allen Wranglers of the Indoor Football League announced they had extended a six-figure contract offer to Owens to play for the Wranglers in the 2012 season.
 On January 18, 2012, Owens announced via Twitter that he had accepted the Wranglers' offer and joined their ownership group, with an official press conference to follow the following week.
 In his debut for the Wranglers, Owens caught three passes for 53 yards and three touchdowns as the Wranglers defeated the Wichita Wild 50–30.
 His statistics were: eight games played; 35 catches; 420 yards; 52.5 yards per game; 12 yards per catch; 45 longest catch; and ten touchdowns.

 On May 29, 2012, Owens was released.
 The Wranglers' co-owners stated Owens was released for showing a lack of effort both on and off the field.

 Seattle Seahawks

 On August 6, 2012, Owens signed a one-year, $925,000 contract with the Seattle Seahawks.
+He appeared in two preseason games, catching two passes for 41 yards.
 On August 26, 2012, Owens announced on his Twitter account that the Seahawks had released him.

-Possible NFL comeback

 On January 13, 2015, in an interview with Sports Illustrated Now, Owens stated that he had not retired and that, after a hiatus, he had trained with numerous NFL players during the 2014 NFL season and the offseason.
 He did not state when he planned to return to the NFL.